axkeyz/water-api/README.md

 ## APIs

-1. Details of the API, available at the root of the server (/).
+1. Main API, available at the root of the server (/).

-It comes with the following (query) parameters:
+    It comes with the following (query) parameters - these narrow down data.
     - outage_type
     - start_date (after)
     - end_date (before)
     - suburb
     - street
     - location (needs longitude + latitude + radius)

+    *Example 1*: /?outage_type=Planned&suburb=Remuera
+    Returns results of all planned outages in Remuera.

+    *Example 2*: /?location=true&longitude=174.762415&latitude=-36.855109&radius=2000
+    Returns all outages that happened within 2 km (2000 m) of Queen Street (174l762416, -36.855109).

-2. Count details, available at /count.
+2. Count API, available at /count.

-It comes with the above query parameters.
-Can add "get" parameters (chained) as the above parameters to count & group by those columns.
-There is also a total_hours and total_outages that can be used as well.

-Data is collected every 45 minutes.
+    Same query parameters as above (narrow down results).

+    It also comes with chainable "get" parameters which divide counts by those categories.
+These are the same as the query parameters, with an extra total_hours value.

+    *Example 1*: /count?get=outage_type
+    Counts up the unplanned and planned outages.

+    *Example 2*: /count?get=suburb&outage_type=Unplanned&get=total_hours
+    Gets a count of all outages per suburb that are unplanned.
+It also gets the total hours.

+### Pagination

+Comes with "limit" & "offset" parameters, where limit is the total number of items returned and offset is the number of items to skip before counting the needed data.

+It *needs* a "sort" parameter.

+*Example*: /count?get=total_hours&get=suburb&sort=total_outages%20desc&sort=suburb&limit=10&offset=10
+Gets total outages & hours of 10 suburbs, descending sorted by total number of outages (unluckiest first).
+Only 10 suburbs are returned, ranking 11-20 of the most unluckiest.

 ## Installation instructions